sethfischer/sethfischer.github.io/content/drupal/drupal-8-workflow-using-git-subtree-merging.md

     merged with git read-tree.

+Due to the non-linear development of Drupal&nbsp;8 the subtree merge strategy described in this article is not viable.
+Consider using the [Composer template for Drupal projects][0].
+{: class="alert alert-danger" role="alert" }

 Often there are components of a Drupal website that should not be located in the document root such as configuration files, deployment scripts, and functional tests.
 By utilising Git subtrees, a Drupal installation root (or web